McMaster-Baby-Lab/handbook/pages/recruitment/DRDB/studyManagement.md

  **Email templates**

 - Please refer to this doc to prepare email templates for your study: [Link](https://drdb.readthedocs.io/en/stable/Email%20Template.html)

-    {: .important}
-    > These email templates should be the same as the ones in the approved study ethics protocol.
+- These email templates should be the same as the ones in the approved study ethics protocol.

 5. Hit save